payeezy/google_pay/README.md

-# FirstApi Pay With Google
+# Payeezy Pay With Google

-Coming Soon – First API will integrate with Pay With Google API
+Coming Soon – Payeezy will integrate with Pay With Google API